SSH

 ssh uec

-• To enter the key manually
+• When entering the key manually

 Note